Publications & Forms

 2017-2018 Notification of Award Guide

-This guide covers everything students need to know about financial aid at the University of St. Thomas.
+A guide to everything students need to know about financial aid at the University of St. Thomas.

 This e-newsletter aggregates scholarship opportunities sponsored by outside organizations.
 Scholartips is updated bi-monthly during the school year and emailed directly to current St. Thomas students.